andrew-chang-dewitt/resume/src/pages/resume.md

 - Led implementation planning for & worked with a cross-disciplinary team including engineering, product, & design to develop a new feature shipped on Tinder's web app in late Q3 of 2022, impacting tens of millions of users
 - Participated in the code-review &amp; release process as well as regular, informal Scrum ceremonies
 - Assisted in migrating JavaScript typed in Flow to TypeScript across the application
-- Contributed code to improve the Web experience for tens of millions of users by identifying & shipping fixes for a11y & i18n bugs
+- Contributed fixes for a11y & i18n bugs to improve the Web experience for tens of millions of users

 </div>
 </section>